 - 14. Right click on Project: mb0\default in the Applications tab and select the Set Compiler Options submenu.
 A dialog box is displayed.
 Verify that the XmdStub mode of operation is selected.
 This will build the ROM monitor stub, called XmdStub, into the software and hardware so that debugging can be done.
 Executable mode assumes that the software has already been debugged and executes it on reset. - 15.
 If you deleted the code directory when you copied your design from Module m01, remove lab1.c from the Sources node of the Project: mb0\default tree in the Applications tab.
-Select the Device Configuration menu followed by the Download Bitstream submenu.
+Read description in lab2.c carefully and make any necessary changes.
+Select software → Build All User Applications.
+Then select the Device Configuration → Download Bitstream.
 This will run the NGDBUILD, MAP, PAR, TRCE, and BITGEN tools from ISE to create a bitstream.
 GCC will not be used to build an executable, not because you removed the lab1.c source file but because the old executable.elf from Module m01 was copied and is still present.
 The old executable.elf will be inserted into the bitstream to initialize the BRAM and then the bitstream will be downloaded to the target board.
 This entire process will take a few minutes.